-Within seven (7) calendar days of completing an initial inquiry resulting in the opening of an investigation, the Office of Equity will provide written notice to the parties who are known that includes:
+Within seven (7) calendar days of completing an initial inquiry resulting in the opening of an investigation, theOffice of Equity will provide written notice to the parties who are known that includes:

-- Notice of Northwestern's complaint resolution process. - Sufficient details of the allegations known at the time so that the parties may prepare a response before an initial interview with the investigator(s), including: - o the identifies of the parties involved in the incident, if known; - o the conduct alleged to constitute Title IX Sexual Harassment under this policy; and - o the date and location of the incident(s), if known.
+- Notice of Northwestern's complaint resolution process. - Sufficient details of the allegations known at the time so that the parties may prepare a response beforean initial interview with the investigator(s), including: - The identifies of the parties involved in the incident, if known; - The conduct alleged to constitute Title IX Sexual Harassment under this policy; and - The date and location of the incident(s), if known.